 Neither of us speak Greek (yet!) but the islanders do and so our installations really must include their language.
 English is our native tongue, and understood by most in Larnaca.
 We’re also Arabs, love our language, and known that many Arabs live on or visit the island, especially Larnaca.
 And so all three languages were included in the piece.
 It’s not necessary for every passer by to understand all the thoughts presented.
 It’s enough to understand one and have that be the start of a conversation.

-And that’s what happened….
-I put the piece up (using non-damaging strong double sided tape) at around sunset and sat some distance away observing the reactions of people enjoying an evening stroll.
-I returned the next morning an hour after sunrise to find the Flamingo family still in place, still thinking about the consequences of the lifting of isolation measures.
+And that’s what happened…. we put the piece up (using non-damaging strong double sided tape) at around sunset and sat some distance away observing the reactions of people enjoying an evening stroll.
+We returned the next morning an hour after sunrise to find the Flamingo family still in place, still thinking about the consequences of the lifting of isolation measures.
 One of the little ones however appears to have gone for a swim.